-This week the retail store John Lewis announced that children’s clothes would no longer be segregated into “Girl’s” and “Boy’s.”
-There would be one line of children’s clothing and it would “Unisex.”
+This week the retail store John Lewis announced their children’s clothes would no longer be segregated into “Girl’s” and “Boy’s”.
+There would be one line of children’s clothing and it would be “Unisex”.
 I imagine that John Lewis believed this decision would be met with unanimous praise.
 I believe they made this decision confident that they would be heralded as ground-breaking by the affluent consumers who shop there for taking the right side in the Gender Studies proxy-war that is contemporary children’s clothing.
-Instead there was an outcry from parents calling the decision “political correctness gone too far.”
-This does not surprise me, however, as I have been following the issue for quite some time, and whilst Gender Studies may be big deal to some, outside academia and Social Justice Warriors, it is a niche issue.
+Instead, there was an outcry from parents calling the decision “political correctness gone too far”.
+This does not surprise me, however, as I have been following the issue for quite some time, and whilst Gender Studies may be a big deal to some, outside academia and Social Justice Warriors, it is a niche issue.

 Despite the fact that the former and the latter appear to be related, there are overt signs of conflict and confusion between these two schools of thought.
-Germaine Greer, who belongs to Second-Wave feminism, caused a furore last year when she asserted that she simply didn’t believe that men who transition to being women were “real women.”
+Germaine Greer, who clearly belongs to Second-Wave feminism, caused a furore last year when she asserted that she simply didn’t believe that men who transition to being women were “real women”.
 This implies that she believes Gender isn’t something you can change by any means.
-Not surgery, not clothing, not living as women despite your biology.
-In other words, it’s not a social construct.
-Contemporary activists were quick to slam Greer, but every other day I see an article praising a celebrity for being ‘Gender Fluid,’ e.g. dressing or behving like a member of the other sex or a mix of both sexes.
-That tacitly implies that Gender should be insubstantial and you can just switch between the two or be both.
+Not surgery, not clothing, not living as a woman despite your biology.
+In other words, Gender is not a social construct.
+Contemporary activists were quick to slam Greer, but every other day I see an article praising a celebrity for being ‘Gender Fluid,’ e.g. dressing or behaving like a member of the other sex or a mix of both sexes.
+That tacitly implies that Gender is a social construct and it is insubstantial enough for you to switch between the two on a whim or be both.